High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Dimension Reduction for the Conditional Density

 We can compute the optimal bandwidth

-and then plug $\hat{\boldsymbol{h}}$ into equation (\ref{EQ:fv|z}) to obtain $\hat {f}\left( v|z_{1},...z_{\tilde{p}}\right) $.
+and then plug $\hat{\boldsymbol{h}}$ into equation (\ref{EQ:fv|z}) to obtain $\hat{f}\left(v|z_{1},...,z_{\tilde{p}}\right)$.

-As demonstrated in Theorem 2 of \cite{HallRacineLi}, the CV procedure (\ref{EQ:bandwidth}) can select asymptotically optimal bandwidths for relevant variables and push the bandwidths for irrelevant variables to their upper limits, effectively making them appear uniform in the conditional set and thus less informative to $V$, with the probability approaching 1 as $n\rightarrow \infty$.
+As demonstrated in Theorem 2 of \citet{HallRacineLi}, the CV procedure (\ref{EQ:bandwidth}) can select asymptotically optimal bandwidths for relevant variables and push the bandwidths for irrelevant variables to their upper limits, effectively making them appear uniform in the conditional set and thus less informative to $V$, with the probability approaching one as $n\rightarrow\infty$.

-We provide the convergence rate of the post-selection conditional density estimation in Theorem \ref{TH:post-selection}, which is an immediate result from Theorem 2 of \cite{HallRacineLi} and our Theorem \ref{TH:PDR}.
-The following technical conditions are necessary, which are akin to those in \cite{HallRacineLi}.
+We provide the convergence rate of the post-selection conditional density estimation in Theorem \ref{TH:post-selection}, which is an immediate result from Theorem 2 of \citet{HallRacineLi} and our Theorem \ref{TH:PDR}.
+The following technical conditions are necessary, akin to those in \citet{HallRacineLi}.
 One note is that we need to assume $\tilde{p}\geq p^{\ast}$ to ensure we do not miss any relevant $Z$s.
+Although we assume all covariates are continuous below, our procedure can also accommodate discrete variables.
+Demonstrating the validity of this extension is straightforward, given \citet{HallRacineLi}.

-\begin{assumptionp}{2} \begin{enumerate} \item[(1)] $V$ and $\boldsymbol{Z}_{1}^{p_{n}}$ are continuous random variables.$\ $The densities $f\left( v,z_{1} ,...,z_{p^{\ast}}\right) $, $f\left( z_{1},...,z_{p^{\ast}}\right) ,$ and $f\left( v|z_{1},...,z_{p^{\ast}}\right)$ are bounded and $r$-th order continuously differentiable for an even positive integer $r$. \item[(2)] $K\left( \cdot\right) $ is nonnegative, symmetric about 0, and compactly supported. $K\left( 0\right) \neq0$, $\int K\left( u\right) du=1,$ $\int u^{j}K\left( u\right) du=0$ for $j=1,2,...,r-1,$ and $\int u^{r}K\left( u\right) du\neq0$. \item[(3)] $\tilde{p}\geq p^{\ast}$. \end{enumerate} \end{assumptionp}
+\begin{assumptionp}{2} \begin{enumerate} \item[(1)] $V$ and $\boldsymbol{Z}_{1}^{p_{n}}$ are continuous random variables.$\ $The densities $f\left(v,z_{1},...,z_{p^{\ast}}\right)$, $f\left(z_{1},...,z_{p^{\ast}}\right),$ and $f\left(v|z_{1},...,z_{p^{\ast}}\right)$ are bounded and $r$-th order continuously differentiable for an even positive integer $r$. \item[(2)] $K\left(\cdot\right)$ is nonnegative, symmetric about 0, and compactly supported. $K\left(0\right)\neq0$, $\int K\left(u\right)du=1,$ $\int K\left(u\right)^{2}du<\infty,$ $\int u^{j}K\left(u\right)du=0$ for $j=1,2,...,r-1,$ and $\int u^{r}K\left(u\right)du\neq0$. \item[(3)] $\tilde{p}\geq p^{\ast}$. \end{enumerate} \end{assumptionp}

 \begin{theorem} Suppose Assumptions \ref{A:main} and \ref{A:continuousf_kernelK} hold.
-Then the $\hat{f}\left( v|z_{1} ,...z_{\tilde{p}}\right) $ estimated with the bandwidths $\hat{\boldsymbol{h}}$ obtained from equation (\ref{EQ:bandwidth}) satisfies
+Then the $\hat{f}\left(v|z_{1},...,z_{\tilde{p}}\right)$ estimated with the bandwidths $\hat{\boldsymbol{h}}$ obtained from equation (\ref{EQ:bandwidth}) satisfies

-Furthermore, if $r>\left( p^{\ast}+1\right) /2,$ $\hat{f}\left( v|z_{1},...z_{\tilde{p}}\right) -f\left( v|z_{1},...,z_{p^{\ast}}\right) =o_{P}\left( n^{-1/4}\right) .$ \end{theorem}
+Furthermore, if $r>\left(p^{\ast}+1\right)/2,$ $\hat{f}\left(v|z_{1},...,z_{\tilde{p}}\right)-f\left(v|z_{1},...,z_{p^{\ast}}\right)=o_{P}\left(n^{-1/4}\right).$ \end{theorem}